The (often-ignored) value of training investigators to use digital forensic tools

 In order to enable this to happen, agencies need to invest some of their precious training budgets in training their officers on how to actually use the tools they are given to conduct their work.

-MSAB offers a number of different versions of their powerful analytical tool XAMN.
-From XAMN Spotlight, Horizon and Elements for the forensic analysis and hex carving, through to a free version (Viewer) for investigators to use – but these tools are not much use if the investigator doesn’t know how to use them.
+MSAB offers a number of different versions of their powerful forensic data analytics tool XAMN.
+From XAMN Spotlight, Horizon and Elements for the forensic analysis and hex carving, through to a free forensic analysis version (Viewer) for investigators to use – but these tools are not much use if the investigator doesn’t know how to use them.

 There are also short training courses on how to use XAMN to get the best data from the extraction.
 These can be taken in a classroom or via an online platform so the investigators can study at a time that suits them.
 Organizations are free to choose whichever delivery method suits best.